Pop-Culture | Posted by Julie Z on 10/21/2012

 One afternoon at the age of six years old Amanda Ply walked into a gift shop with her mother.
 There was a snow globe that caught her attention, playing Beethoven’s “Fur Elise”.
 After returning home, Amanda found an old junky keyboard her family had in the house and began to teach herself the song by ear.
 She started to train herself to play songs she heard on the radio and her family started to take notice of her unique ability.

 Amanda’s mother made a deal with her that if she stuck with it for a year, her mom would look into buying Amanda a used piano to replace the old keyboard.
 Amanda never looked back.
 She was trained for over a decade in classical piano.
-However, she is the first …
+However, she is …

 Pop-Culture | Posted by Julie Z on 08/5/2012